mooss/godefarig/README.md

 Depending on your distribution, you might need to install something like xorg-dev.

-## Used libraries

-In addition to boost and glfw3, this program uses the following libraries :
+In addition to boost and glfw3, this program uses the following libraries:
 - glm
 - glad
-- opengl
+- OpenGL

 ## Compilation (out-of-source build)

-From the build/ folder, launch the following commands :
+From the build/ folder, launch the following commands:

 `cmake ..`

 `make -j6 gltest`
-(the -jX option is only here to make the compilation time shorter on multicore machines, with X being the number of threads used)

 ## Usage

-The res/ folder contains a number of configurations (.gfg files) which can be used as such :
+The res/ folder contains a number of configurations (.gfg files) which can be used as such:

 `./gltest --config res/name_of_the_file.gfg`